 \section{Training data generation}

-The most crucial thing to train a ML model is to have well balanced and diversified dataset.
-Thus, in order to achieve this goal, we propose various methods of density matrices generation, that will be used to build synthetic dataset for training our neural network models.
+The most crucial thing to train a ML model is to have well-balanced and diversified dataset.
+Thus, in order to achieve this goal, we propose various methods of density matrices generation, that will be used to build synthetic datasets for training our NN models.

 Two main techniques were used to generate pure random states.
-The first idea is to use a quantum circuit model that contains local single-qubit gates $U$ that randomize separate qubits, and random number of two-qubit controlled gates $CU$, that can entangle qubits.
-The $CU$ gates are put to random pairs of qubits.
+The first idea is to use a quantum circuit model that contains local single-qubit gates $U$ that randomize separate qubits, and the random number of two-qubit controlled gates $CU$, that can entangle qubits.
+The $CU$ gates are put into random pairs of qubits.
 Combining these two types of quantum gates with their appropriate parameters (angles), one can obtain a suitable generator of pure states, both entangled and separable ones.
-The detailed parametrization of the gates and circuit organization can be found in the Supplementary Materials.
-Example of a 3-qubit circuit generated by this method is presented in Fig.~\ref{imag:rand3}.

-The second idea of generating random pure states is based on sampling from the uniform Haar measure \cite{Haar} described in the Supplementary Materials.
+The detailed parametrization of the gates and circuit organization can be found in the Appendix.
+An example of a 3-qubit circuit generated by this method is presented in Fig.~\ref{fig:rand}.
+The second idea of generating random pure states is based on sampling from the uniform Haar measure~\cite{Haar} described in the Appendix.